 Ovarian tumours, uterine neoplasia, vaginal and vulval tumors.

-These tumours are rare with a low mortality.
+These tumours are uncommon.

 Uterine neoplasia is often benign so ovariohysterectomy is curative.